Ex-politician pleads guilty to fraud in adoption scheme

 Officials have said 28 Marshallese women gave birth in the Phoenix area as part of the scheme, costing Arizona more than $800,000 in health care expenses, and that their children were put up for adoption through Petersen.

+After Petersen was indicted in October in Arizona, the state opened a second investigation of him that centered on false paperwork that he submitted in adoption cases.

+Altman said Petersen provided documents to adoptive families that contained false information incurred by a birth mother and provided records to a county juvenile court that contained false information about expenses.

-No sentencing date has been set for Petersen in Arizona.
+No sentencing date has been set for Petersen in Arizona. ___ This story has been corrected to show that Lynwood Jennet’s sentencing date is Aug.
+21, not Aug.
+22.